Benefits of effective 'User Acceptance Testing' - nFocus Blog

 By the time UAT kicks off, the programme should be 100% confident that the full solution works from end-to-end.
 We should have a full set of reviewed user journeys, written and approved.
 All major functional issues have been identified and resolved.
 Key business users have been identified and had basic training on the new system.

-When a dedicated fully operational test environment is ready.
-UAT can run alongside but must be separate from operational acceptance testing (OAT) and any non-functional testing such as performance, load & stress testing.
+When a dedicated fully operational test environment is ready, it performs UAT alongside but it must be separate from operational acceptance testing (OAT) and any non-functional testing such as performance, load & stress testing.

 - Prior to the system being functionally ready